“He’s always getting in trouble!

 “Do you think maybe it is his way of dealing with hard things?
 Maybe when he is feeling stressed, or unsure, or upset, or when he finds something difficult he deals with that by acting out?”

-“To take the attention off the thing that he is having trouble with… maybe… yes.”
+“To take the attention off the thing that he is having trouble with?”
+She says thinking,

 “I know he was unhappy the other day… maybe something is bothering him?”

-I don’t ask them to befriend him, or help him, I don’t feel like that is a helpful.
+I don’t ask my kids to befriend him, or help him, or even be ok with the behaviour.

-I simply ask them to think again, to try and look for more, to assign positive intent, to try and understand things from his perspective.
+I simply ask them to think again, to try and look for more, to assign positive intent, to try and understand things from his perspective, to have compassion.

 “You know most people who are being mean, or silly, or acting out in some way, are struggling with something inside themselves…” I tell my girls